TheAngryByrd/theangrybyrd.github.io/_posts/2020-12-05-FsToolkit-ErrorHandling2.md

 Error ["Cant be negative"; "'daba dee daba die' isn't a color"]
 ```

+As you can see you now have a list of possible errors.
+For a more in depth look at the validation CE, take a look at another FsAdvent blog [Validation with F# 5 and FsToolkit](https://www.compositional-it.com/news-blog/validation-with-f-5-and-fstoolkit/) by CompositionalIT.

 Currently there is no implementation for `asyncValidation`, `taskValidation`, or `jobValidation`.
 I haven't seen the use case for this but I'm open to Pull Requests for them!

+If you want to expand your mind even more around applicatives checkout another great FsAdvent post, [Applicative Computation Expressions - 3](https://thinkbeforecoding.com/post/2020/12/03/applicative-computation-expressions-3) by Jeremie Chassaing.

 ## Ply